By Matthew Sorrento.

 As for what’s next, I’m re-working a screenplay that I have written about a young woman’s move to San Francisco in the nineties.
 It’s an existential, psychedelic, erotic drama.
 I’m also starting the research and contemplating an experimental documentary.
 I don’t want to say much more now, besides that it will be very different than Cult.

-Matthew Sorrento is Interview Editor of Film International.
-He teaches film at Rutgers University in Camden, NJ and is the author of The New American Crime Film (McFarland, 2012).
+Matthew Sorrento is Editor-in-chief of Film International.
+He teaches film at Rutgers University in Camden, NJ.